 Even though most city records are public records, they are not all kept forever.
 The City Clerk's Office is responsible for the City's Records Management Program.
 All city records are evaluated based on the length of time they will have significant value to the City and to the public, and each type of record is assigned a retention period.
 The City follows the Colorado Municipal Records Retention Schedule.

 You may click on the link below to obtain a public records request form.
 After completion of the form, you may fax, mail, or bring it into the City Clerk's Office.
 The more specific you can make your request, the better your chances will be of finding the information you want.
-Asking for "everything you've got" about a particular subject can be costly to the requestor, as there are research fees involved for records searches that take longer than 15 minutes.
-Sometimes, there is no document that specifically addresses your concern.
+Asking for "everything you've got" about a particular subject can be costly to the requestor, as there are research fees involved for records searches that take longer than one hour.
+Sometimes, there is no document that specifically addresses your request.

 City Clerk's Office